BOSSIER CITY FELONY CHARGES ATTORNEY

-Only a qualified and experienced attorney like Michael J. Vergis can provide the criminal defense necessary to have your felony charges dropped or otherwise reduced.
+Only qualified and experienced criminal defense lawyers like those at the Law Offices of Michael J. Vergis can provide the criminal defense necessary to have your felony charges dropped or otherwise reduced.
 If you have been arrested under felony charges, do not speak to anyone until you have spoken with your lawyer.
 Attorney at Law Michael J. Vergis will do everything in his power to dismiss your case before it proceeds any further.
 If he is unable to do so, he will analyze your case carefully and prepare to defend you aggressively at trial.

-If you or a loved one has been charged with a felony offense, don’t wait any longer.
+If you or a loved one has been charged with a felony offense in Shreveport or Bossier City, LA, don’t wait any longer.
 Contact an experienced Shreveport/Bossier criminal defense attorney today.
-To speak with Michael J. Vergis about your case, call 318-698-3724 or send us a message on the form below.
+To speak with Michael J. Vergis about your case, call our law firm at 318-698-3724 or send us a message on the form below.